COVID vaccination compulsory in Austria, in EU first

 They will, however, be lifted if the person fined gets vaccinated within two weeks.

-More than 60 percent of Austrians support the measure, according to a recent survey, but large swathes of the population remain strongly opposed.
+More than 60% of Austrians support the measure, according to a recent survey, but large swathes of the population remain strongly opposed.

 For several weeks after the announcement of the new law, tens of thousands of people took to the streets to protest against what they regard as a draconian policy.